 Early Life and Education

 Reid Garrett Hoffman was born on August 5, 1967, in Palo Alto, California.
-He grew up in Berkeley, California, where he attended the Putney School in Vermont, a progressive high school where he engaged in farming.
-Hoffman graduated from Stanford University in 1990 with a Bachelor of Science in symbolic systems and cognitive science.
-He earned a Master of Studies in philosophy from Wolfson College, Oxford, in 1993, supported by a Marshall Scholarship.
+Growing up in Berkeley, California, he developed a passion for tabletop roleplaying games.
+He attended Putney School in Vermont, where he engaged in farming.
+Hoffman later graduated from Stanford University in 1990 with a Bachelor of Science in Symbolic Systems and Cognitive Science.
+His academic achievements earned him a Marshall Scholarship for graduate study abroad.
+He pursued a Master of Studies in Philosophy at Wolfson College, Oxford, which he completed in 1993.

 Rise to Success